Colors That Go With Navy Blue — 15 Combos That Show This Color is More Versatile Than You Think

 (Image credit: Prue Ruscoe.
 Studio credit Brooke Aitken Design)

-Blue and green should never be seen right?
-Wrong!
-Navy blue and a fresh bright can be a sophisticated, traditional pairing, and blue really should be considered as a color that goes with green.
-The green lifts the navy, giving it a much fresher and livelier look.
+Blue and green should never be seen, right?
+Wrong.
+Navy blue and a fresh bright green can be a sophisticated, traditional pairing.
+Blue really should be seen as a color that goes with green, lifting a darker shade like navy and giving it a much fresher and livelier look.

 A kitchen with pink island and blue cabinets